Dacili/NgRx/README.md

 # NgRx

 **NgRx** (https://ngrx.io/) Store provides reactive state management for Angular apps inspired by Redux.
 NgRx Store is mainly for managing global state across an entire application.
-Unify the events in your application and derive state using RxJS.
+Use selectors for getting the immutable properties from the store, activate (dispatch) actions to trigger some update on state (reducers).

 Note: this code use the base code from this repo https://github.com/Dacili/Nswag-client-generation-with-Swagger, with additions for NgRx
 How to run this solution: